yohaku404/habbo-jp-support/README.md

   position isn't cosmetic; it decides what survives.
 - Chaining the catalog/landing loaders off the `jpcharset.txt` load: if that one file goes missing, the whole chain (catalog, help pages, buttons) falls together while `texts_jp` survives on its own path.
-Decouple it, or at least know the symptom.
+Decouple it, or at least know the symptom. *(Months later, moving `jpcharset.txt` itself onto the same remote-fetch pattern as the other three files did exactly this: the catalog and help pages quietly stopped loading, not because the fetch failed, but because nothing had asked for them at all.
+The warning above was right the whole time; it just took forgetting it once to prove it.)*
+- Assuming you found where a string comes from.
+Force a marker and *prove* it before you build the real fix.
 - Assuming you found where a string comes from.
 Force a marker and *prove* it before you build the real fix.
 - Assuming a phrase-level fallback can sit anywhere near a key-indexed localization system